7 Steps To Selling A House To A Family Member

 • Pass along any documents for appliances or other items in the home

 You’ll also have to select what type of deed you are using.
 A few common options are a quitclaim deed, warranty deed, grant deed, and gift deed.
-An experienced real estate agent can assist you in this.
-If you are not using an agent, it’s a good idea to hire an attorney.
+An experienced real estate agent can assist you with this.
+If you are not using an agent, consider hiring a real estate attorney.

 Expert tips and cautions when selling a home to a family member